Burgers' equation

 Solutions of the Burgers equation starting from a Gaussian initial condition $u(x,0)=e^{-x^2/2}$.

 N-wave type solutions of the Burgers equation, starting from the initial condition $u(x,0)=e^{-(x-1)^2/2}-e^{-(x+1)^2/2}$.

 Burgers' equation or Bateman–Burgers equation is a fundamental partial differential equation and convection–diffusion equation occurring in various areas of applied mathematics, such as fluid mechanics, nonlinear acoustics, gas dynamics, traffic flow, and mathematical physics.
-The equation was first introduced by Harry Bateman in 1915 and later studied by Johannes Martinus Burgers in 1948.
+Burgers' equation also plays an important role in studies of the stability and dynamics of one-dimensional solitons with respect to nonlinear transverse perturbations of finite wavelength, since such perturbations are described by the Shrira-Pesenson equation, which, in the single-wave approximation, reduces to Burgers' equation when the underlying soliton is stable.
+Bateman-Burgers equation was first introduced by Harry Bateman in 1915 and later studied by Johannes Martinus Burgers in 1948.
 For a given field $u(x,t)$ and diffusion coefficient (or kinematic viscosity, as in the original fluid mechanical context) $\nu$, the general form of Burgers' equation (also known as viscous Burgers' equation) in one space dimension is the dissipative system: